What Is Fiber Cement Siding Made Of?

 • Low-maintenance: All you have to do to maintain the look of your siding is wash it with a hose every six to 12 months.
 Don’t use a pressure washer, as that may damage the fiber cement.

 When you invest in siding for your home, you want something that will last for decades to come.
 Fiber cement checks all your boxes, from durability to style to eco-friendliness.
 We are a James Hardie Elite Preferred contractor and can pass the benefits of that status on to you.
-Want to learn more about fiber cement siding or the advantages of working with Sunshine Contracting?
+Want to learn more about fiber cement siding features or the advantages of working with Sunshine Contracting?
 Contact us today with questions or to schedule a free in-home consultation.

 Schedule Your Free At-Home Consultation